jared-richard-clarke/student/geometry/README.md

 # Geometry

-I'm teaching myself computer graphics and related geometry.
+I'm learning computer graphics and related geometry.

 I believe language influences how people understand and solve problems, so I implemented the same library  in multiple programming languages to better understand my subject matter.